Rārangi, Whites Bay and Port Underwood Tracks

 Can you swim at Rarangi Beach?

-Where is Monkey Bay at Rarangi?
+Where is Monkey Bay?

 How far is Rarangi Beach from Blenheim?